-Before I even started writing Cold Wars I came up against this, when one of my old partners, who it turns out I shared a pivotal climb (and pivotal chapter in the book), said in no uncertain terms (with expletives), that he didn’t want to be in my book.
-This of course created a real dilemma and begged the question who owns the story of a climb?
+Before I even started writing Cold Wars I came up against this, when one of my old partners, with who it turns out I shared a pivotal climb (and pivotal chapter in the book), said in no uncertain terms (with expletives), that he didn’t want to be in my book.
+This of course created a real dilemma and begged the question of who owns the story of a climb?
 Was it his to withhold, or mine to do with as I wanted?
-It’s something that’s obvious in many climbing tales that a climb is one of two parts, or many parts in a big team, and everyone has a differing view events, and more importantly their place in them.
+It’s something that’s obvious in many climbing tales that a climb is one of two parts or many parts in a big team, and everyone has a differing view of events, and more importantly their place in them.
 People are defensive about the parts they play, and although they love to have their heroics captured, their more human - and interesting - actions are harder to take.
-In the end I told our story, but just left his name out, and hoped that him being the hero of the piece would make it easier to bare.
+In the end, I told our story, but just left his name out, and hoped that him being the hero of the piece would make it easier to bear.

 Esmond Tresidder once complained that I made him look like a bumbling idiot, a climber who is now one of our best mountain athletes.
-I pointed out that although he was good now, when I asked him to climb the hardest (and unreapeated) route on the North Face of the Droites (and in winter) he was all but a novice (as I remember it we had to buy his first pair of plastic boots to do it).
-What I saw in the nineteen year old climber was some real fire and talent, something that was proved with six months when we also climbed a Zenyatta Mondatta (A4) on El Cap together - his first big wall!
-Instead of trying to make him look like an overreaching fool, the story was of a climber (me), so desperate to find fulfillment, he was willing to climb with anyone, no matter how foolhardy.
+I pointed out that although he was good now when I asked him to climb the hardest (and unrepeated) route on the North Face of the Droites (and in winter) he was all but a novice (as I remember it we had to buy his first pair of plastic boots to do it).
+What I saw in the nineteen-year-old climber was some real fire and talent, something that was proved with six months when we also climbed a Zenyatta Mondatta (A4) on El Cap together - his first big wall!
+Instead of trying to make him look like an overreaching fool, the story was of a climber (me), so desperate to find fulfilment, he was willing to climb with anyone, no matter how foolhardy.
 In my eye’s that story is about a defining moment (one of many I’m sure) of a young and amazingly talented alpinist.

 The same goes for Rich Cross, who I always poke fun of due to him coming from Doncaster (probably a Hull - Doncaster thing) and his use of the word ‘cock’ and ‘snack wagon’.
-No one likes to be made fun of, and maybe the bitterness of being made fun off obscures all the posative things I’ve always said about Rich (well as much as you can for someone from ‘Dony’).
+No one likes to be made fun of, and maybe the bitterness of being made fun of obscures all the positive things I’ve always said about Rich (well as much as you can for someone from ‘Dony’).

 In writing Cold Wars I strived to write the truest account I can of modern Alpine climbing, and Alpine climbers, something that many have been shocked at (it’s not often pretty in the mind of an extremist, something true in all sports).
-But at the same time I’ve tried to also show that colour, and the reasons for going back, and the friendships that bind it together - even the love (well man love).
+But at the same time, I’ve tried to also show that colour, and the reasons for going back, and the friendships that bind it together - even the love (well man-love).

-I guess it’s not the criticism of me the writer from ex-partners that hurts, after all it’s only a book, I guess it’s the fact they obviously never knew how much respect I had for them, and these stories are always stories of adventures - and friendship - even if short lived - that we shared.
+I guess it’s not the criticism of me the writer from ex-partners that hurts, after all, it’s only a book, I guess it’s the fact they obviously never knew how much respect I had for them, and these stories are always stories of adventures - and friendship - even if short-lived - that we shared.